-Whatnot raises $50M to let people sell Pokémon cards, Funko Pops, and more via livestream – TechCrunch
+Whatnot raises $50M to let people sell Pokémon cards, Funko Pops and more via livestream – TechCrunch

 While Whatnot still offers the more standard product pages to give sellers a 24/7 presence on the site, the livestreaming side of things has become the primary driver — by far.
 Co-founder Grant LaFontaine tells me that livestreaming is currently “95% of the focus”; it’s where most of their sales are happening, and what users seem to care most about.

 Another thing users seem to care about?
 Sports cards.
-Whatnot opened up the site to sports card sellers in January, and it almost immediately took over as the site’s best selling category.
+Whatnot opened up the site to sports card sellers in January, and it almost immediately took over as the site’s best-selling category.
 The one category now accounts for “millions of dollars” in sales each month, the company says.

 The Whatnot team itself is growing quickly as well.
-When I first spoke to them, it was just a handful of employees; by January of this year, they were up to ten.
-Today it’s 45 fulltimers.
-By the end of the year, says Grant, they expect to be nearing one hundred.
+When I first spoke to them, it was just a handful of employees; by January of this year, they were up to 10.
+Today it’s 45 full-timers.
+By the end of the year, says Grant, they expect to be nearing 100.

 While anyone can sell on Whatnot’s marketplace, only users that have been vetted/invited can sell via livestream.
 This helps to keep fraud low; sellers know that if they try to sneak in fake cards or rip anyone off, their access to livestreaming — and thus their audience — could vanish.

-The company tells me that this Series B round was led by Anu Hariharan of Y Combinator Continuity fund, and backed by Andreessen Horowitz, Animal Capital, and a number of angels.
+The company tells me that this Series B round was led by Anu Hariharan of Y Combinator Continuity fund, and backed by Andreessen Horowitz, Animal Capital and a number of angels.